 In the article below, I will go into detail about how to wire car speakers to an amplifier.

 A wire carries electricity, and the amount of electrical current that can flow through is determined by the wire’s size.
 The gauge is determined standardized by the American Wire Gauge (AWG) and the British Standard Wire Gauge (SWG), both are known internationally, but the AWG is more widely utilized.

 An electrical audio wire is made of copper and is sheathed in a jacket that is sometimes insulated.
-Copper wiring is created in different performance levels, but the most often used car speaker wire is purity copper, produced to generate less oxygen.
+Copper wiring is created at different performance levels, but the most often used car speaker wire is purity copper, produced to generate less oxygen.
 Oxygen-free copper (OFC) contains less distortion; therefore, it is the preferred wire for audio.
-Otherwise, the cheaper copper-covered aluminum wire is used.
+Otherwise, the cheaper copper-covered aluminium wire is used.

 A cable is multiple wires encased in an electrical wire sheath or jacket.
 Typically they are color-coded, black for ground wires.
 It’s best to double-check the manufacturer’s specifications when buying cable because they are not obligated to comply with color standards but instead follow an industry specificity.